TAFE & Workplace Learning

 As the workforce becomes more flexible and adaptable the need for prospective employees to demonstrate both theoretical knowledge and applicable skills will increase.
 It is not uncommon now to see a cross-over between studying at TAFE and at university.
 Students who study at TAFE and develop the skills, maturity and foundational knowledge may now readily transition into a university course.

 For information from North Metro TAFE click HERE

 For information from South Metro TAFE click HERE

 Workplace Learning (WPL) is an authority-developed endorsed program that is managed by individual schools.
 To complete this endorsed program, a student may work in one or more paid or unpaid workplaces to develop a set of transferable workplace skills.
 The student must record the number of hours completed and the tasks undertaking in the workplace in a Workplace Learning Logbook.
 The student must also provide evidence of their knowledge and understanding of the workplace by completing a Workplace Learning Skills Journal.
 Unit equivalence (for WACE) is allocated on the basis of one (1) unit for each 55 hours completed in the workplace (to a maximum of four (4) units.

-Students at Mercedes College complete a one week BLOCK PLACEMENT followed by one day a week for seven (7) weeks (a total of 12 days in the workplace).
+Students at Mercedes College complete a two week placement during the Semester One examination period.
 Participation in a Workplace Learning programme is STRONGLY recommended for all students studying predominately General courses of study.